ando11235/aiPiCar/README.md

         self.in_wait_mode = False
 ```

-The behvaior when the aiPiCar recognizes a stop sign is demonstrated in the video below.
+The behavior when the aiPiCar recognizes a stop sign is demonstrated in the video below.

 [![Video of the aiPiCar stop sign recognition](Pictures/4stopdetect.png)](https://youtu.be/SC_2OM8m3Fw)

 ### 25 mph and 40 mph Adjustments

-Similar to the behavior of person detection, Speed limit adjustments were relatively easy to implement due to the set_speed function of the actual SunFounder Pi Car controles, ranging 0-100 in 10 value increments.
+Similar to the behavior of person detection, Speed limit adjustments were relatively easy to implement due to the set_speed function of the actual SunFounder Pi Car controls, ranging 0-100 in 10 value increments.

 ```python
 class SpeedLimit(TrafficObject):